-- All residents and visitors to the City of New Orleans should take personal responsibility to prevent the further spread of COVID-19, including but not limited to, remaining in their homes whenever possible and avoiding gatherings; - Individuals who are considered high risk for complications due to COVID-19, such as the elderly and people with pre-existing health conditions should remain at home unless accessing essential services; - Individuals should maintain social distancing of at least six feet from other (non-household) individuals, wash hands with soap and water for at least 20 seconds as frequently as possible or use hand sanitizer, and avoid shaking hands; - Individuals over the age of 2 and without breathing complications (i.e. use of oxygen) should wear a face covering at all times when in public, unless performing outdoor recreation with proper social distancing; - Employers in the City of New Orleans should take all necessary steps for employees to work remotely or from home; - Businesses not considered essential service providers should have the least number of employees on premises necessary to continue minimum basic operations and must comply with all safety requirements as set forth herein; - Individuals are prohibited from gathering in groups larger than a household size, even in outdoor parks and spaces; - Movement around the City should be limited to only that necessary for travel to and from authorized businesses, accessing essential services, and for personal recreation (i.e. walking, biking, and running), with strict adherence to social distancing guidelines; - Live entertainment is prohibited in front of an audience in all businesses, institutions and outdoor spaces.
+• All residents and visitors to the City of New Orleans should take personal responsibility to prevent the further spread of COVID-19, including but not limited to, remaining in their homes whenever possible and avoiding gatherings;

+- Individuals who are considered high risk for complications due to COVID-19, such as the elderly and people with pre-existing health conditions should remain at home unless accessing essential services; - Individuals should maintain social distancing of at least six feet from other (non-household) individuals, wash hands with soap and water for at least 20 seconds as frequently as possible or use hand sanitizer, and avoid shaking hands; - Individuals over the age of 2 and without breathing complications (i.e. use of oxygen) should wear a face covering at all times when in public, unless performing outdoor recreation with proper social distancing; - Employers in the City of New Orleans should take all necessary steps for employees to work remotely or from home; - Businesses not considered essential service providers should have the least number of employees on premises necessary to continue minimum basic operations and must comply with all safety requirements as set forth herein; - Individuals are prohibited from gathering in groups larger than 100 individuals with one safety control officer provided per 50 people per State Fire Marshal guidelines, even in outdoor parks and spaces; - Movement around the City should be limited to only that necessary for travel to and from authorized businesses, accessing essential services, and for personal recreation (i.e. walking, biking, and running), with strict adherence to social distancing guidelines; - Live entertainment is prohibited in front of an audience in all indoor spaces.
+Outdoor live entertainment is only allowed with a special event permit.